 Presidential facts and ‘firsts’

-In January 2017, Donald J. Trump made history when he took the oath of office as the 45th president of the United States.
-At 70 years old, he became the oldest elected president.
-Before Trump, Ronald Reagan was the oldest person to take office.
-He was 69 years old when he became president in 1981.
+In January 2021, Joe Biden made history when he took the oath of office as the 46th president of the United States.
+At 78 years old, he became the oldest elected president.
+Before Biden, Donald Trump was the oldest person to take office.
+He was 70 years old when he became president in 2017.

-As the first billionaire president, Trump also replaced John F. Kennedy, the 35th president, as the richest man to serve as president.
+Trump was the first billionaire president, he replaced John F. Kennedy, the 35th president, as the richest man to serve as president.

 Another presidential assassination actually put the youngest person in the office of the president.
 In 1901, Theodore Roosevelt, then the vice president, became president at the age of 42.
 He took office after William McKinley, the 25th president, was shot and killed in Buffalo, New York.